developer866/developer866/README.md

 - 🔭 I’m currently working on frontened projects.
 - 🌱 I’m currently learning data analysis.
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on frontend wed development,javascript and data analysis.
 - 🤔 I’m looking for help with technical issuse and advice.
 - 💬 Ask me about my leraning progress(!important).
 - 📫 How to reach me: https://twitter.com/tee_jay_fx